Jan Fabre

-Jan Fabre (born 14 December 1958) is a versatile Belgian artist known for his contributions to theater, literature, and visual arts.
+Jan Fabre (born 14 December 1958) is a Belgian artist known for his contributions to theater, literature, and visual arts.
 With a career spanning nearly four decades, Fabre has established himself as an influential figure in the artistic landscape.

 Consilience artist

 Jan Fabre often refers to the concept of "consilience" – the unity of knowledge – a concept that was elaborated by William Whewell (1794–1866) and further developed by the American entomologist, biologist and philosopher Edward O. Wilson (1929–2021) in his book 1998 Consilience: The Unity of Knowledge.

 Fabre describes himself as a consilience artist, explaining: "It’s a merging of elements from different disciplines guided by fact-based theory and practice across disciplines.
 An understanding of entomology can, for example, lead to new interpretations within the visual arts.
 Or vice versa – you see connections (For example across art, theatre, science, religion, medicine), you make new interpretations.
 This is consilience."
 Fabre identifies with this idea of consilience, taking a multifaceted and far-reaching approach.
 Thanks to this undertaking, Fabre offers fresh interpretations to the world of visual art, theatre and literature.